gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Unused constants on `ArtifactRepositoryContainer`

-A number of constants on `ArtifactRepositoryContainer` have been deprecated and will be removed in Gradle 2.0.
+A number of constants on `ArtifactRepositoryContainer` are no longer used.
+These have been deprecated and will be removed in Gradle 2.0.

 ### Unused classes